apache/couchdb-documentation/src/replication/conflicts.rst

     |   v2b   |                      |   v2b   |
     +---------+                      +---------+

-After all, this is not a filesystem, so there's no restriction that only one document can exist with the name /db/bob.
+After all, this is not a file system, so there's no restriction that only one document can exist with the name /db/bob.
 These are just "conflicting" revisions under the same name.